Good Frames in the Hart-Shelah Example: Preliminaries: The abstract theory

 \begin{enumerate} \item $\s$ is $\goodp$. \item For $M, N \in \K_{\lambda^+}$ both saturated, $M \leanf N$ if and only if $M \lea N$. \end{enumerate} \end{fact} \begin{proof} (\ref{succ-equiv-1}) implies (\ref{succ-equiv-2}) is \cite[III.1.8]{shelahaecbook}.
 Let us see that (\ref{succ-equiv-2}) implies (\ref{succ-equiv-1}): Suppose for a contradiction that $\seq{M_i : i < \lambda^+}$, $\seq{N_i : i < \lambda^+}$, $p$, $\seq{a_i : i < \lambda^+}$ witness that $\s$ is \emph{not} $\goodp$.
 Write $M_{\lambda^+} := \bigcup_{i < \lambda^+} M_i$, $N_{\lambda^+} := \bigcup_{i < \lambda^+} N_i$.
 Using \cite[6.1.6]{jrsh875}, we have that there exists a club $C \subseteq \lambda^+$ such that for any $i < j$ both in $C$, $\NF (M_i, M_j, N_i, N_j)$.
 In particular (by monotonicity), $\NF (M_i, M_{i + 2}, N_i, N_{i + 2})$.
 Pick any $i \in C$.
 Because $\NF$ respects $\s$ (Fact \ref{nf-fact}), $\gtp (a_{i + 1} / N_i; N_{i + 2})$ does not fork over $M_i$.
 By the properties of $\seq{a_i : i < \lambda^+}$, $\gtp (a_{i + 1} / M_{i + 1}; M_{i + 2})$ is a nonforking extension of $p$.
 By transitivity, $\gtp (a_{i + 1} / N_i; N_{i + 2})$ also is a nonforking extension of $p$, contradicting the definition of $\goodp$. \end{proof}

-\begin{fact}[III.1.8 in \cite{shelahaecbook}] Let $\s$ be a successful $\goodp$ $\lambda$-frame on $\K$.
+\begin{fact}[{\cite[III.1.8]{shelahaecbook}}] Let $\s$ be a successful $\goodp$ $\lambda$-frame on $\K$.
 Then there exists a good $\lambda^+$-frame $\s^+$ with underlying AEC the saturated models in $\K$ of size $\lambda^+$ (ordered with the strong substructure relation inherited from $\K$). \end{fact}

 We will also use that successful $\goodp$ frame can be extended to be type-full.